natebarksdale/natebarksdale.github.io/src/content/blog/2018-05-03-how-can-we-discover-the-properties-of-god.md

 ---
 author: Nate Barksdale
 pubDatetime: 2018-05-03
-modDatetime: 2025-03-18T14:32:16Z
+modDatetime: 2025-03-18T21:19:20Z
-title: Grant Profile | How can we discover the properties of God?
+title: How can we discover the properties of God?
 slug: grant-profile-how-can-we-discover-the-properties-of-god
 featured: false
 draft: false